SuhailShaik19/trapezoid-area-calc-1/README.md

-# Trapezoid Area Calculator - Division Feature
+# Trapezoid Area Calculator - Division and Multiplication Features

 ## Description
-This branch focuses on the division part of the trapezoid area calculation.
+This project implements key arithmetic operations involved in calculating the area of a trapezoid.
-It provides a simple function to divide a number by 2, representing the `(a + b) / 2` step in the trapezoid area formula.
+This version includes functions for division by two and multiplication, which are essential components in calculating trapezoid area.

 ## Table of Contents
 - [Features](#features)